aitoehigie/djamal/README.md

 ]
 ```

+## Commands and options
-## To view the list of djamal commands and options, run the following Django management command:
+ To view the list of djamal commands and options, run the following Django management command:

 ```bash
 python manage.py djamal help
 ```